MatanaAppOmer/matana-platform-overview/README.md

-MATANA Platform - System Overview
+# 🚀 MATANA Platform — System Overview

-MATANA is a full-stack Employee Experience platform designed to help organizations manage employee engagement, benefits, events, and internal budgets through a centralized system.
+MATANA is a full-stack Employee Experience platform that I designed and developed end-to-end, including a web dashboard, mobile application, and backend infrastructure.

+The platform enables organizations to manage employee engagement, benefits, events, and internal budgets through a centralized and scalable system.

-The platform consists of a web dashboard for HR teams and a mobile application for employees, connected through a scalable backend architecture.
+---

-🎯 Product Highlights
+## 🎯 Product Highlights

 - Full employee experience management platform for organizations
 - Real-time budget tracking and analytics
 - Gifting system with usage tracking and history
 - Events management with RSVP capabilities
 - Perks marketplace for employee benefits
+- Employee directory with segmentation and grouping
-- Clean and scalable dashboard UI
+- Clean, modern, and scalable dashboard UI

-Architecture:

-The system is built as a modern full-stack application:
+---

+## 🧱 Architecture

 - **Dashboard (Web):** Next.js, React
 - **Mobile App:** React Native (Expo)